docQodly/docs/docs/orda/data.md

 ![](img/optimisticLock1.png)

 2. The first process modifies the entity and validates the change.
-The `entity.save()` method is called.
-The 4D engine automatically compares the internal stamp value of the modified entity with that of the entity stored in the data.
+The [`entity.save()`](../language/EntityClass.md#save) fucntion is called.
+The Qodly engine automatically compares the internal stamp value of the modified entity with that of the entity stored in the data.
 Since they match, the entity is saved and its stamp value is incremented.

 ![](img/optimisticLock2.png)

 3. The second process also modifies the loaded entity and validates its changes.
-The `entity.save()` method is called.
+The `entity.save()` function is called.
 Since the stamp value of the modified entity does not match the one of the entity stored in the data, the save is not performed and an error is returned.

 ![](img/optimisticLock3.png)